 “If his master gave him a wife while he was a slave and they had sons or daughters, then only the man will be free in the seventh year, but his wife and children will still belong to his master.
 But the slave may declare, ‘I love my master, my wife, and my children.
 I don’t want to go free.’
 If he does this, his master must present him before God.
 Then his master must take him to the door or doorpost and publicly pierce his ear with an awl.
 After that, the slave will serve his master for life.

-Let me emphasize that it is only in Christ that the veil can be removed, the power and the law broken and only in Christ where we have freedom!
+Let me emphasize that it is only in Christ that the veil can be removed and the power of the law broken!
 For those who are not in Christ, the veil of the law remains in force because it is only removed in Christ.
-This helps to explain why many people look at the gospel as a set of rules and not a relationship because that is all they can see – the veiled face of Moses.
+This helps explain why many people look at the gospel as a set of rules and not a relationship because that is all they see – the veiled face of Moses, the lawgiver.

 And I saw a great white throne and the one sitting on it.
 The earth and sky fled from his presence, but they found no place to hide.
 I saw the dead, both great and small, standing before God’s throne.
 And the books were opened, including the Book of Life.

 Then I saw a new heaven and a new earth, for the old heaven and the old earth had disappeared.
 And the sea was also gone.
 And I saw the holy city, the new Jerusalem, coming down from God out of heaven like a bride beautifully dressed for her husband.

 What does all this tell us?
 The law as a tool is good and perfect for its intended purpose(s) one of which is in pointing us to Christ.
 At the final judgment all the purposes for which the law was intended will be fulfilled, and it along with the heavens and earth will disappear.
 There is quite a bit to digest in this chapter, if I could condense it into a sentence it might be,